bbbrrrkkk/magic-square-game/README.md

 - To dynamically create the values for the Magic Square that the user will solve
 - To control user responses to button presses and to validate user inputs

-### Magic Square Generation
+### Dynamically Generating the Magic Square

-An array of length `n` can be transformed into a magic square with row and column of size `square root n` if the difference between each consecutive element in the array is a fixed constant `k`. (for example, with `n=9` and `k=0` the sequence `[1,2,3,4,5,6,7,8,9]` forms a solvable magic square of size `3x3`)
+An array of length `n` can be transformed into a magic square with row and column of size `root n` if the difference between each consecutive element in the array is a fixed constant `k`. (for example, with `n=9` and `k=0` the sequence `[1,2,3,4,5,6,7,8,9]` forms a solvable magic square of size `3x3`)

 In order to randomly generate a magic square, the following inputs are required:

 - A sequence of `n` integers, with a fixed difference `k` between subsequent integers
 - An algorithm for mapping the values such that they form a magic square.
 The [De la Loubère](https://en.wikipedia.org/wiki/Siamese_method) (or siamese) method is proposed as the algorithm for completing the magic square.
 ![magic-square-gif](/docs/images/siamese-method.gif)

 In order to generate the magic square, the following functions were defined:

-- **`SetSquareDiff()`**
+- **`SetSquareDiff()`**: This function generates a random value for the difference `k`; the range for the value `k` is defined by the difficulty level that the user selects.
+There are 3 potential values for `k` with the default difficulty level being easy
-- **`genSquare())`**: This function generates an array of length `n` with each consecutive value in the array increasing by a fixed constant `k`
+- **`genSquare())`**: This function generates an array of length `n` with each consecutive value in the array increasing by a fixed constant `k`.
+The value `n` is defined by the square size selected by the user; the default grid size is `3x3`
-- The fixed constant `k` is randomly generated and can take 3 different values for each of the difficulty levels
 - **`makeSquare()`**: For an inputted array, this function applies the De la Loubère method to arrange the values into a Magic Square.
 The function creates a matrix of size `root n` by `root n` before returning a flattened array of length `n`
 - **`fillSquare()`** This function takes an integer value representing the size of the square and performs the following:
-    - Modifies the HTML code to create the square
+    - Modifies the HTML code to create the gird for the magic square
     - Populates the square values in the HTML code using the array ordered by the `makeSquare()` function
     - Randomly removes `root n` values from the completed magic square and replaces them with an input box for completion by the player of the game (e.g. for a square of size 7x7, 7 values are randomly removed for completion by the user)